tony-waters/tony-waters.github.io/_posts/2015-03-29-web-components-using-angular-part-2.md

 * `@` means a value is passed from the parent scope into the isolate directive scope
 * `=` is for 2-way binding between the isolate scope of the directive and the parent scope
-* `&` is for when a value is pushed back from the directives isolate scope to its parent scope
+* `&` is for when a value is pushed back from the directives isolate scope to its parent scope, such as when a month is clicked
 * `?` indicates that a binding is optional

 So in our example: